dbrattli/fable-library/README.md

-# fablelib
+# Fable Library for Python

-Fable library for Python
+This module is used as the [Fable](https://fable.io/) library for Python.
+It creates a single endpoint to make it easier to import Python functionality from Fable.